kouitayakul/WhiteLine/README.md

 ## Credits:

 Thanks to Whiteline Tech, I was able to successfully finished my first internship.
 I was first introduced with HTML, CSS, Bootstrap, and Javascript through this project.
 Additionally, it was also my first time collaborating alongside a group of professional developers which allowed me to gain the experience of software development processes.
-Our team utilized Agile development process in which I was required to explain my updates in front of other developers.
+Our team utilized Agile development process in which I was required to explain my updates in front of other developers during our weekly meetings and at the end of each sprint.

 The internship was a great experience that is now paving the way for me to continue developing my programming skills.